How Much Ball Exit Speed Does Lower Body Contribute To A High Level Swing?

 Using the Scientific Method…

-Taylor read my book The Catapult Loading System: How To Train 100-Pound Hitters To Consistently Drive The Ball 300-Feet, and it got him thinking about how much the pelvis actually contributes to power compared to the shoulders?
+Taylor read my book The Catapult Loading System: How To Train 100-Pound Hitters To Consistently Drive The Ball 300-Feet, and it got him thinking about how much the lower half actually contributes to power compared to the shoulders?
 Earlier I mentioned how much the movement of the pelvis in the swing is worshiped by so many hitting coaches.
 “Fire the hips!”
 “Hip Thrust baby!”
 Sadly, the torsional forces are taken to the point of being unhealthy for a young hitter’s low back.

 Consider what Charlie Weingroff, DPT, CSCS, a physical therapist and trainer in New York City said this: